majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Kayseri Castle walls](/assets/img/article_imgs/turkey-roadtrip/21-kayseri-castle.jpg)

-Ottoman map of Kayseri showing the castle (bottom) and surrounding landscape
+An Ottoman map of Kayseri showcasing the castle (bottom) and surrounding landscape

 ![Ottoman map of Kayseri showing the castle (bottom) and surrounding landscape](/assets/img/article_imgs/turkey-roadtrip/22-kayseri-map.jpeg)

-This castle has had many ups and downs throughout its history.
-It's had multiple cycles of being abandoned, used a slum, then internal demolition to get rid of the slum encampments.
-It wasn't until funding was made available in 2016 that a restoration project began creating a museum and showcasing the history of the castle inside.
+Kayseri Castle has had many ups and downs throughout its history.
+It underwent several phases of abandonment, transformations into slum settlements, and even internal demolitions to clear the slum encampments.

+However, in 2016, with the availability of funding, an restoration project was initiated.
+This initiative led to the restoration of the castle's structural integrity and transformed it into a touristic attraction featuring a museum and artisanal shops.

 ![Inside of Kayseri castle](/assets/img/article_imgs/turkey-roadtrip/23-kayseri-inside.jpg)

-The castle has many artisan workshops.
-This one is a traditional Ney maker.
+A traditional Ney artisan.
 A turkish flute.

 ![Traditional Ney maker inside Kayseri Castle](/assets/img/article_imgs/turkey-roadtrip/24-ney.jpg)

-Before leaving Kayseri, we stop by a cured meat shop to pickup the local speciality, Pastırma.
+Before leaving Kayseri, we stop by a cured meat shop to pickup the local specialty, Pastırma.

+A spiced cured meat.

 ![Pastırma](/assets/img/article_imgs/turkey-roadtrip/25-basturma.jpg)

 On the itinerary for today is the underground city of Derinkuyu.

 We hit the road yet again, this time taking a scenic mountainous route.

-We catch a glimpse of the breathtaking Mount Erciyes.
+We catch a breathtaking glimpse of [Mount Erciyes](https://en.wikipedia.org/wiki/Mount_Erciyes).

 ![Mount Erciyes in the background](/assets/img/article_imgs/turkey-roadtrip/26-mount-erciyes.jpg)